nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `delete 2` Deletes the 2nd internship application in the list of applications.

+### Clearing entries with keyword: `clear_by`

+Clear all relevant entries from the internship tracker with specific keyword

+Format: `clear_by n/COMPANY_NAME` OR `clear_by j/JOB_TITLE` OR `clear_by s/STATUS`

+* Clears all application with the specified keyword - COMPANY_NAME, JOB_TITLE or STATUS.
+* Three types of clear_by features are provided, but can only execute independently.

+Examples:
+* `clear_by n/Meta` Clears all application with COMPANY_NAME as Meta.
+* `clear_by j/Software engineer` Clears all application with JOB_TITLE as Software Engineer.
+* `clear_by s/REJECTED` Clears all rejected application (with STATUS as REJECTED).

 ### Search for an application : `find`
 Searches the list of internships applied by keyword (status, role, company)